hydraulic-software/conveyor/guidebook/docs/tutorial/2-adapt-a-server.md

-# Packaging a server
+# Adapt a server

 This sample shows you how to re-package a server app that's already packaged by someone else.
 In this case we'll use TeamCity by JetBrains, a CI server.

 It demonstrates the following features: